farhanazam98/portfolioWebsite/src/pages/posts/article-4.md

 project: "https://google.com"
 demo: "https://google.com"
 videoURL: "https://www.youtube.com/embed/h3iMxL7j2PY"
 description: "Chomp is a simple pygame that was given to me as a coding challenge.
-I was given a rudimentary version of the game, and I added sounds, a scoreboard, spinning shapes, and more.
-Click to look at the source code."
+I was given a rudimentary version of the game, and I added sounds, a scoreboard, spinning shapes, and more."
 containsVideo: true
 containsImage: false
 featuredImage: "../../img/post/cody-davis-rose.jpg"